crubier/yarnv2-storybook/README.md

 After several tries (See https://github.com/crubier/yarnv2-storybook/blob/master/tries.md), @larixer 's solution did work.
 It is explained there https://github.com/yarnpkg/berry/issues/484#issuecomment-558092180 .
 Let's apply these fixes:

-Upgrade to latest unreleased atm Yarn v2 with PR #600, aka packageExtensions support (this step is optional, but convenient, the same effect can be achieved by editing lockfile instead)
+Upgrade to latest unreleased atm Yarn v2 with PR #600, aka packageExtensions support (this step is optional, but convenient, the same effect can be achieved by editing lockfile instead):

 ```sh
 yarn set version from sources